Skip to main content

 If for some reason you want to track custom events in Meta (Facebook) there is a way to do this with Pixel Manager for WooCommerce.

-The Pixel Manager offers the function wpm.trackCustomFacebookEvent("CUSTOM_EVENT_NAME").
-When you run this function it will send CUSTOM_EVENT_NAME to Meta (Facebook).
+The Pixel Manager offers the function wpm.trackCustomFacebookEvent("CUSTOM_EVENT_NAME", OPTIONAL_CUSTOM_DATA_OBJECT).
+When you run this function it will send CUSTOM_EVENT_NAME to Meta (Facebook), including the OPTIONAL_CUSTOM_DATA_OBJECT if it is added.
 And if Meta (Facebook) CAPI is enabled in the pro version, it will also send it using Meta (Facebook) CAPI.

 For instance, if you want to track ViewCategory events, which are not part of the standard events in Meta (Facebook), you can do that.
 The Pixel Manager emits a pmw:view-category event when a visitor visits a category page.
 We can track this event in Meta (Facebook) using the following code in functions.php: